-What is Targeted Muscle Reinnervation (TMR)?
+What is Targeted Muscle Reinnervation?

 Targeted Muscle Reinnervation (TMR) is a surgical technique that involves redirecting the nerves that originally controlled a lost limb and connecting them to muscles in the amputation stump.